 This allows for managed mobility or facilitated entry for the natural person’s movement engaged in trade in goods, services, and investments, according to the prevailing regulations of the receiving country, primarily in order to support the free flow of services

 The above-described measures will open more regional cooperation and will improve the scale of efficiencies, dynamism and competitiveness of AEC-based companies.
-AEC will enable easier movement of goods, services, investment, capital and people.
+Most importantly, AEC will then enable easier movement of goods, services, investment, capital and people.
 Ultimately, it will offer new ways of accessing new markets for established companies and service providers.

-As mentioned above, soon, all parts of the economic system in ASEAN countries, including the service sector, will be integrated into the ASEAN Economic Community.
+Therefore, soon, all parts of the economic system in ASEAN countries, including the service sector, will be integrated into the ASEAN Economic Community.